 Types of Alcohol

 Anyone who has ever visited a grocery store knows that there are many different types of alcohol.
-Through the process of distillation, some alcoholic drinks contain more alcohol than others and may be more dangerous.
+Some kinds of alcohol are distilled, which concentrates their alcohol content making them more dangerous.

 What is Alcohol?